What is an Ishikawa diagram?

 Improving your SEO is a difficult task that requires lot of effort and time.

-This Fishbone diagram could be 2 meters long, but as a first step, this approach would be very illuminating.
+- This Fishbone diagram could be 2 meters long, but as a first step, this approach would be very helpful.

 It seems that this website owner has been having fun when writing his/her pages or posts, but didn’t take enough care about focusing on a certain topic nor in organizing the overall site.